Tips and tricks to help you reduce your plastic waste drastically

 No, we don’t just mean this literally.
 What we mean is join ‘Mei Plasticvrij’, learn more about invaluable tips on their website, and use the hashtag #meiplasticvrij on Instagram and Facebook… we all need to keep this movement from losing steam!

 Dieter Coppens (known from Down The Road), Frances Lefebure, and Sean Dhondt are just some of the ambassadors for this campaign.
-Like us, they promote eco-friendly lifestyles.
+Like us, they promote eco-friendly, plastic-free lifestyles.

-Hope these tips help you get started on your own plastic-free journey.
+Hope these tips help you get started on your own zero plastic journey.
 Let us know your thoughts on this topic — and good luck!

 Searching for the plastic-free reef-safe sunscreen?
 Check our tips here.